The Myth of Passive Investing

 The Temporal Problem in Modern Finance

 It’s also important to remain realistic when considering this debate from a temporal perspective.
 That is, we have to be realistic about how we apply the textbook theory of the “long-term” to our financial realities.
-We are often forced to think in shorter timeframes than modern finance would lead us to believe.
+The “long-term” is a useful concept for general purposes and we should all be so lucky to have a truly long-term time horizon, but as JM Keynes said, “in the long run we are all dead”.
+While “passive indexing” is generally synonymous with “buy and hold” and long-term investing the reality is that we are often forced to think in shorter timeframes than modern finance would lead us to believe.
 Our financial lives don’t actually reflect anything close to the textbook “long-term”.
 Most of our financial lives are a series of short-terms inside of a long-term.
 We are constantly “timing” our financial decisions because our spending needs require us to be relatively short-term in many of our biggest spending decisions.
-Some strategic asset allocation is not only wise in most cases, but totally consistent with maintaining a realistic risk profile.
+Some degree of active asset allocation is not only wise in most cases, but totally consistent with maintaining a realistic risk profile.
 So the textbook models built on Modern Portfolio Theory don’t always translate well to our actual financial lives.
 This means that inactivity, while often desirable when maximizing tax and fee efficiencies, may not always be realistic.

 We Are All Asset Pickers